d3plus/d3plus-website/_docs/class/Circle.md

 <a name="Circle.r" href="#Circle.r">#</a> Circle.**r**([*value*]) [<>](https://github.com/d3plus/d3plus-shape/blob/master/src/Shape/Circle.js#L83)

 If *value* is specified, sets the radius accessor to the specified function or number and returns the current class instance.
-If *value* is not specified, returns the current radius accessor.

 This is a static method of [<code>Circle</code>](#Circle), and is chainable with other methods of this Class.